machinefi/w3bstream-ios-sdk/README.md

 ### Create the project
 Open the website https://mainnet.w3bstream.com/
 Create the project, generate the publisher key and token
+Tip: the help document https://docs.w3bstream.com/introduction/readme

 ### Init the instance
 ```